jina-ai/jina/docs/chapters/flow/index.md

     uses: BinaryPbIndexer
 ```

-- Switch vector indexer at query time:
+## Switch Vector Indexer at Query Time

-A very useful feature provided by jina, is the ability to decide which kind of `vector index` to use when exposing the system
-to be queried.
-Almost all the advanced vector indexers that jina offers inherit from `BaseNumpyIndexer`.
-These classes only override
-the methods related to `querying` the index, but not the ones related to store vectors.
-This means, that they all store vectors in
-the same format.
-jina takes advantage of this, and offers the flexibility to offer the same `vector` data in different `vector indexer` types.
-To implement this functionality there are two things to consider, one for `index` and one for `query`.
+Jina lets you decide which kind of vector index to use when exposing the system to be queried.
+Almost all of Jina's advanced vector indexers inherit from `BaseNumpyIndexer`.
+These classes only override methods related to querying the index, but not the ones related to storing vectors.
+This means they all store vectors in the same format.
+Jina takes advantage of this, and has the flexibility to offer the same vector data in different vector indexer types.
+To implement this functionality there are two things to consider, one for indexing and one for querying.

 At index time, a `NumpyIndexer` is used.
-It is important that the `Pod` containing this executor ensures `read_only: False`.
-It is important because this way, the same indexer can be reconstructed from binary form, which will contain information of the
-vectors (dimensions, ...) that are needed to have it work at `query` time.
+It is important that the `Pod` containing this Executor ensures `read_only: False`.
+This way, the same indexer can be reconstructed from binary form, which contains information of the vectors (dimensions, ...) that are needed to have it work at query time.

 ```yaml
 !NumpyIndexer